Learning Fellowships

 These various conversational, cohort-based seminars are for those looking to deepen their understanding and connection to Judaism on their own terms.
 When you participate you’ll have the opportunity to ask the big questions – Who am I?
 What communities am I part of?
 What is worth committing myself to, and why?

 We make no claims about the “right” way to practice or not practice Judaism.
 Our job is to help you explore the tradition and find your own place, on your terms, in some of Judaism’s great conversations.
-We want to nourish you (dinner is a part of the experience) and value your time (after completion of the program you will receive a stipend).
+We want to nourish you (dinner/lunch is a part of the experience) and value your time (JLF, 4tM, and KY include a stipend for eligible participants).

 Each semester, there are different cohorts , taught by various members of the Hillel staff.
 Students who participate come from diverse backgrounds and have a broad range of experience with Jewish learning.
 These cohorts are about meeting you where you are, bringing all of our knowledge, curiosity, and learning together.